FrancesCoronel/personal-website-v3/site/content/adventures/2015-01-06-interview-with-designation.md

 _Some Logistics_

-* They accept Paypal and Bitcoin…
+* They accept Paypal and Bitcoin...
 * Once you confirm your participation, they'll shoot an invoice for your deposit
 * Remaining tuition is due 2 weeks before class starts
 * You get set up with an account on [Lynda.com](//lynda.com 'Lynda') once you pay the first deposit.